wl4g/prometheus-integration/README.md

 # Prometheus Integration

-Integration provides an extension of Prometheus monitoring model to support today's famous enterprise component monitoring integration
+This project is an extension of the Prometheus monitoring model and supports today's well-known enterprise component monitoring integration.
+Some alerts are based on: https://awesome-prometheus-alerts.grep.to/rules

 ## Catalog